BiodiversityDataScienceCorp/Instructional-Pedagogy/2-3-eia.md

 <div class="exercise" markdown="1">
 **Exercise**

-Considering the actions we discussed to make classes a positive learning environment, what is one thing you could start, stop, or change in your teaching practice to create improve equity, inclusivity, or accessibility.
+Considering what we covered about equity, inclusivity, and accessibility, what actions could you take to improve equity, inclusivity, or accessibility.
-(Maybe a good breakout room opportunity?)
 If there is something you _want_ to change, but do not know how, add that to the collaborative document.
+If possible, discuss this as a group.
 </div>

 ## Preparation for next week